-&lt;sup>14 August 7, 2019 letter from the New York State Historic Preservation Office (SHPO) determining that the farmhouse was not eligible for listing on the National Register of Historic Places.
+18 August 7, 2019 letter from the New York State Historic Preservation Office (SHPO) determining that the farmhouse was not eligible for listing on the National Register of Historic Places.
 See DEIS Appendix J-2.

-It was recommended that the Phase 1B testing be implemented in the northern portion of the Project Site once the Applicant is prepared to seek site plan approval from the Town and the project design and limits of disturbance are finalized.
-This would allow testing locations to be determined based on the location of project impacts as compared to areas of known disturbance.
-No testing was proposed in the vicinity of the existing farmhouse.
-However, the DEIS noted that if project plans change, specifically if more substantial disturbance is proposed (e.g., greater than 1.5 to 2 feet below the existing ground surface) to the areas in immediate proximity of the farmhouse, archaeological testing might also be needed in this area, in consultation with OPRHP.
+DEIS noted that if project plans change, specifically if more substantial disturbance is proposed (e.g., greater than 1.5 to 2 feet below the existing ground surface) to the areas in immediate proximity of the farmhouse, archaeological testing might also be needed in this area, in consultation with OPRHP.